Eloy Jiménez Player Props: White Sox vs. Guardians

-On Friday, Eloy Jimenez (on the back of going 0-for-1) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:10 PM ET.
+The Chicago White Sox, including Eloy Jimenez (batting .303 in his past 10 games, with two doubles, a home run, two walks and six RBI), take on starter Noah Syndergaard and the Cleveland Guardians at Progressive Field, Saturday at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Rangers.
+In his most recent game he had a hitless performance (0-for-1) against the Guardians.

 Eloy Jiménez Game Info & Props vs. the Guardians